tehface/TuksoShoutcast/README.md

 * Find/replaced the package name (com.shoutcastwhitelabel.player)
 * Restructured the source directories to match the new package name
 * Updated the Class names  to reflect the Tukso title
-* Updated the  Project Properties to build with SDK 17 instead of 4
+* Updated the  Project Properties to build with API 17 instead of 4
 * Replaced the deprecated call to  setLatestEventInfo in createnotification function